- The best browser for Google Docs will load your documents fast without consuming lots of data.

 If you want to quickly access and view your documents on the platform, Opera will connect you to your Google account within milliseconds.
 The built-in ad blocker helps to reduce the webpage loading time.

 Moreover, Opera uses very little computer processing power allowing your machine to direct resources where they are most needed.

 If you use Google Docs for work and business purposes, you want to make sure nobody can access your documents.
 This is where Opera’s excellent security and privacy options come into action.
-The browser’s free VPN blocks trackers and secures your browsing sessions.

 If you access Google Docs on multiple devices, you’ll love Opera’s data sync feature.
 This option syncs all your bookmarks, tabs, passwords, and other types of data across all your devices.

 The integrated messengers allow you to quickly connect with your colleagues and inform them about important changes you made on shared documents.